Ethan136/Python-C-Struct-Converter/README.md

    - Click the **"Parse Data"** button.
    - The "Parsed Values" area will populate with a table showing each member's name, its parsed value, and its original raw hex representation.

+### Manual Struct Definition

+1. **Switch to Manual Mode**:
+   - Use the tab interface to switch to "Manual Struct Definition" mode.

+2. **Set Struct Size**:
+   - Enter the total size of the struct in bytes.

+3. **Add Members**:
+   - Add struct members with name, byte size, and bit size.
+   - The interface will show real-time remaining space and validation.

+4. **Export to Header**:
+   - Export the manually defined struct to a C header file with proper bitfield syntax.

 ## Example File

-An `examples/example.h` file is included in the project to demonstrate the functionality with a struct that requires memory padding.
+An `examples/example.h` file is included in the project to demonstrate the functionality with a struct that requires memory padding and includes bitfield members.

 ## Development